Why do you need a legal will?

-Every adult should have a Will.
+Every adult should have a will.
 A will sets out what you want to happen to your estate after you die.
 Your estate encompasses everything you own and any outstanding debts.
-Choosing to leave something to a person in your Will makes them a beneficiary of your estate.
+Choosing to leave something to a person in your will makes them a beneficiary of your estate.

 As your circumstances change, so should your will.
 It’s a good idea to revisit your will after any major life event.
-If you’re getting married, buying property, having a child, starting a business or preparing for divorce, it’s a good idea to make sure your Will still reflects your current wishes and circumstances.
+If you’re getting married, buying property, having a child, starting a business or preparing for divorce, it’s a good idea to make sure your will still reflects your current wishes and circumstances.

 The same person can be an executor and a trustee, or you may want to share the responsibilities among a few people.
-Whatever you decide, it needs to be clearly set out in your Will, and the person or people you choose should be made aware of their responsibilities.
+Whatever you decide, it needs to be clearly set out in your will, and the person or people you choose should be made aware of their responsibilities.

 You can choose a family member or friend to be an executor or trustee, or you can ask Godfreys Law to help administer your estate.
 If you have a large or complicated estate, we recommend appointing one of our friendly, professional lawyers, as it may be too time

 Get it done right with one of our expert will lawyers

 It’s important that your will is done correctly, as otherwise, it may be regarded as invalid.